IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 A boolean setting that, if true, will send an email and notification to users when a Dataset is created.
 Messages go to those, other than the dataset creator, who have the ability/permission necessary to publish the dataset.
 The intent of this functionality is to simplify tracking activity and planning to follow-up contact.

-``curl -X PUT -d true http://localhost:8080/api/admin/settings/:SendNotificationOnDatasetCreation``
+:command:`curl -X PUT -d true http://localhost:8080/api/admin/settings/:SendNotificationOnDatasetCreation`

 .. _:CVocConf: